alexisgrenon/airevisuelle/content/services/opticien.en.md

 image: /img/opticien.jpg
 resume:
   title: Optician
-  description: We are a team of qualified opticians in the laval region
+  description: We are a team of qualified opticians in the Laval region
 i18nlanguage: en
 ordre: 1
 draft: false